-Equatorial radius of the Earth - the equatorial radius of the Earth is taken as 6,378 km and this radius is used as the reference for the Earth's surface from which the orbit regions are defined..
+equatorial radius of the Earth

+NOTE The equatorial radius of the Earth is taken as 6,378.137 km and this radius is used as the reference for the Earth's surface from which the orbit regions are defined.

-3.1.5 LEO-crossing orbit
+LEO-crossing orbit

-Low-Earth Orbit, defined as an orbit with perigee altitude of 2000 km or less.
-As can be seen in Figure A-1, orbits having this definition encompass the majority of the high spatial density spike of satellites and space debris.
+Low-Earth Orbit, defined as an orbit with perigee altitude of 2000 km or less long-duration orbit lifetime prediction orbit lifetime prediction spanning two solar cycles or more (e.g., 25-year orbit lifetime)

+NOTE As can be seen in Figure A.1, orbits having this definition encompass the majority of the high spatial density spike of satellites and space debris.